carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
 The default visibility timeout for a message is 30 seconds.
     - Use Case: If you are getting messages delivered twice, the cause could be your visibility timeout is too low.
 - Exam Tip: Amazon SQS is pull-based (polling) not push-based (use SNS for push-based).
+- Use Cases:
-- Use Case: A new application will run across multiple Amazon ECS tasks.
+  1. A new application will run across multiple Amazon ECS tasks.
 Front-end application logic will process data and then pass that data to a back-end ECS task to perform further processing and write the data to a datastore.
 The Architect would like to reduce-interdependencies so failures do no impact other components ==> Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages
+  2. A web application allows users to upload photos and add graphical elements to them.
+The application offers two tiers of service: free and paid.
+Photos uploaded by paid users should be processed before those submitted using the free tier.
+The photos are uploaded to an Amazon S3 bucket which uses an event notification to send the job information to Amazon SQS.
+How to meet the requirements ==> AWS recommend using separate queues when you need to provide prioritization of work.
+The logic can then be implemented at the application layer to prioritize the queue for the paid photos over the queue for the free photos.

-#### Types od Queues
+#### Types of Queues

 There are two types of queues: Standard & FIFO